Menu

 The coastal track is possibly the most popular walk on the Sunshine Coast, and rightly so, it is a beautiful part of the coast.

-Stunning coves, sandy beaches, turquoise water, views into the Noosa hinterland, and the chance to see dolphins or even whales during migratory season.
+Stunning coves, sandy beaches, turquoise water, and sprawling views along the coastline and into the Noosa hinterland.
+During migratory season, you might have the chance to see dolphins or even whales.

-For a longer walk, keep going to Hell’s Gates (2.7km one-way from the picnic area) from where you get views in both directions, and down into the swirling waters of Hell’s Gates.
+If Dolphin Point (2.4km return) isn’t far enough for you, or it’s simply too beautiful, keep going to Hell’s Gates (2.7km one-way from the day-use area).
+Here you’ll get views up and down the coast, and down into the swirling waters of Hell’s Gates.

 Noosa Coastal Walk, Noosa National Park